HarvEX / Turbo-Sniper :: Macro Processor

 Auction Query Object <query>

-The "Generate Query Template" button in the Search Form page help to generate a template query.
-Example :
+Up one levelNote The "Generate Query Template" button in the HarvEX Search Form pane helps to generate a query template.

 <query> Object Attributes & Default Values: